Unforgotten series 4 is on its way to ITV with Nicola Walker and Sanjeev Bhaskar.

-The award-winning drama will return to ITV with a new six-part series which charts a fresh investigation into another emotionally-charged cold case murder.
+The award-winning drama will return to ITV very soon with a new six-part series which charts a fresh investigation into another emotionally-charged cold case murder.

 The main cast will be joined by Sheila Hancock (New Tricks, Delicious), Susan Lynch (Killing Eve, Apple Tree Yard), Phaldut Sharma (Hanna, EastEnders), Liz White (Life On Mars, Ackley Bridge), Andy Nyman (Wanderlust, Peaky Blinders), Clare Calbraith (Baptiste, Little Boy Blue) and Lucy Speed (Marcella, National Treasure).

 Returning to the cast are Peter Egan (Downton Abbey, Hold The Sunset), Alastair Mackenzie (Deep Water, Cold Feet), Carolina Main (Blood, Grantchester), Lewis Reeves (Uncle, Inspector George Gently) and Jordan Long (Prime Suspect 1973, SS-GB).